Kalindro/ethena-init-notify/README.md

-Code to notify about cap increase of eUSD on Init
+Quick mock to notify about cap increase on Init capital, eUSD.